EE/grunth-cli/README.md

 ## Description
 This package exposes the `grunth` shell command that works like `grunt` but fires it using the node `--harmony_scoping` flag.
-Thanks to that, you can use ECMAScript 6 features that have experimental implementation in Node, like `const`/`let` block scoping, generators etc.
+Thanks to that you can use `const`/`let` block scoping that so far has only an experimental implementation in Node.

 The module is a replacement for the `grunt-cli` package.